-- 1. The unit receives a call for heat from a dry contact closure on terminals X13.1 and X13.2 (24 volts section).
-The unit can also receive a call for domestic hot water heating from a 10KΩ sensor or aquastat wired to terminals X13.4 and X13.5 (24 volts section). - 2.
+- The unit receives a call for heat from a dry contact closure on terminals X13.1 and X13.2 (24 volts section).
+The unit can also receive a call for domestic hot water heating from the internal flow sensor, or from a 10KΩ sensor or aquastat wired to terminals X13.4 and X13.5 (24 volts section). - 2.
 The unit performs a safety check and energizes the fan for a pre-purge (Service Display = 3). - 3.
 Once the 5-second pre-purge is complete, the unit enters a 5-second trial for ignition (Service Display = 4).
 If the unit fails to ignite, the unit will complete another 5-second pre-purge then 5-second trial for ignition.
 This is repeated 4 times before a hard lock-out occurs.
-The Return button must be pressed to reset the controller and begin another trial for ignition. - 5.
-If the unit exceeds its target temperature and there is still a call for heat or hot water the burner will turn off (integral pump runs) (Service Display = 1). - 6.
-After call for heat is satisfied, the unit's pump will operate for an adjustable amount of time (Service Display = 0). - 7.
+The Return button must be pressed to reset the controller and begin another trial for ignition. - 4.
+Once the burner is lit and flame has been proven the unit operates as it is programmed (Display = ∫∫∫ for space heating or for domestic hot water). - If the unit exceeds its target temperature and there is still a call for heat or hot water the burner will turn off (integral pump runs unless call is on-demand DHW).
+(Service Display = 1) - 6.
+After a space heating call for heat is satisfied, the unit's pump will operate for an adjustable amount of time (Service Display = 0). - 7.
+If the burner is on to maintain the heat exchanger temperature for DHW Comfort mode (Service Display = 7). - 8.
 If the burner is on for frost protection (Service Display = 9).

-MAIN DISPLAY SERVICE DISPLAY DESCRIPTION
+MAIN Display SERVICE Display DESCRIPTION

 [pressure] P - The unit is OFF.
-Press the space above the dot for 2 seconds to turn on the unit.
+Press the space above the Dot for 2

+seconds to turn on the unit.

 (blank) (blank) No Call for Heat - Standby

 XXX 0 Unit pump running - pump post purge

 XXX 1 Unit water temperature exceeds target - unit pump is energized, call still present

 XXX 2 Self-test - When power is applied to the unit the controller enters a self diagnostic mode for 5 seconds

 XXX 3 Fan Pre-purge and Post-purge

 XXX 4 Trial for Ignition and Flame Proving

-XXX ( ) + Heating - Space Heating
+XXX () + Heating - Space Heating

-XXX Ú + L o Heating - DHW
+XXX) + (° Heating - DHW

 XXX 7 Burner on for DHW Comfort mode

 XXX 9 Freeze Protection mode

-Table 7: Operating Display and Service Display Codes.
+Table 8: Operating Display and Service Display Codes.